franzlj/youtube-widget/README.md

 * Test setup so far with opening the `YouTube Table` script, it should display a populated list after loading
 * Add Scriptable widget to your Home Screen in a size you wish
 * Edit the widget and set `YouTube Widget` as the source script

+## Adding & Removing Channels
+* Run Script `YouTube Data Module` in Shortcuts with an input of a dictionary that contains `mode`, `channelId` and in case of adding a channel, `channelTitle`

 ### Favorite Channels JSON Structure
 Use the following JSON structure to configure all the YouTube channels you want to see the videos of in the feed of your widget.